oskarhenriksson/generic-geometry-of-steady-state-varieties/README.md

 * A file `degenerate_networks` with all networks from `investigated_models.csv` that have a positive steady states, but all of them are degenerate.

 ## Example
-Suppose we want to investigate the properties of a network with the following stoichiometric matrix and reactant matrix (this corresponds to `BIOMD0000000520` in ODEbase):
+Suppose we want to investigate the properties of a network with the following stoichiometric matrix and reactant matrix (this corresponds to the network `BIOMD0000000520` in ODEbase):

 ```
 Gamma := Matrix([[-1, 0, 1, 0, 0, 0, 0], [0, 1, 0, -1, 0, 1, 0], [0, 0, 0, 0, 1, 0, -1]]);